 The Decision Process – Closing Schools For Inclement Weather

-If the possibility of inclement weather exists or is forecast, the Director of Pupil Transportation is up by 3:15 a.m. to review weather temperatures at 17 schools across the county, check local television station weather reports, and review national weather service forecasts via the Internet and AccuWeather Winter Storm Service.
+If the possibility of inclement weather exists or is forecast, the director of Pupil Transportation begins at 2:45 a.m. to review weather temperatures across the county and review national weather service forecasts via the Internet and AccuWeather Winter Storm Service.

-Around 3:45 a.m., the Director of Pupil Transportation and supervisors conduct on-road observations of actual road and weather conditions across the county.
-State and county roads departments are contacted to determine road status, plans-of-actions, and time frames for treating road surfaces.
+At approximately 3:00 a.m., the director of Pupil Transportation and supervisors conduct on-road observations of actual road and weather conditions across the county.
+State and county roads departments are contacted to determine road status, plans-of-actions and time frames for treating road surfaces.
 Transportation staff contacts officials in surrounding school districts for information about current conditions in their counties and predicted road and weather conditions.

-At 4:15 a.m., the Director arrives at the HCPSS transportation office and reviews updated information, contacts the Howard County and State Police Departments for their assessment of road conditions to determine if the Snow Emergency Plan is or will be in effect.
+At 4:30 a.m., the director arrives at the HCPSS transportation office, reviews updated information and contacts the Howard County and State Police Departments for their assessment of road conditions to determine if the Snow Emergency Plan is or will be in effect.
 Transportation officials in other districts are contacted again for updated information.
 Personnel in the school system’s Grounds Department are contacted about the status of school driveways and parking lots and to discuss their plan of action and time frames.

 One last assessment of road and weather conditions is made at 4:30 a.m. and recommendations are discussed.
-At 4:45 a.m., all of the above information is reviewed and a recommendation is formulated based on the worst actual and/or predicted road/weather conditions within any one of five areas in the county, with consideration given to what county road crews say they can accomplish by 6:00 a.m.
-The Superintendent/designee is contacted at 4:45 a.m., provided an overview of the above information, and given staff’s recommendation.
+At 4:45 a.m., all of the above information is reviewed and a recommendation is formulated based on the worst actual and/or predicted road/weather conditions within any one of five areas in the county, with consideration given to what county road crews say they can accomplish by 6 a.m.
+The Superintendent/designee is contacted at 4:45 a.m., provided an overview of the above information and given staff recommendations.
 The decision is made to open on time, open two hours late, or close for the day.

 If the decision is to open schools two hours late, all of the above steps are repeated beginning at 5:30 a.m.
 By 7:30 a.m. the original decision to open two hours late may either be affirmed or changed to close.
-After 7:30 a.m. it is virtually impossible to change or modify the decision due to the logistics associated with opening a school system for daily operations.
+After 7:30 a.m., it is virtually impossible to change or modify the decision because of the logistics associated with opening a school system for daily operations.

-- If schools are closed for the day, all after-school and evening activities in schools—both school-sponsored and community-sponsored—are cancelled.
+- If schools are closed for the day, all after-school and evening activities in schools—both school-sponsored and community-sponsored—are canceled.
 This includes all Howard County high school athletic games and practices.